Einsiedeln, the high place of pilgrimage in Switzerland

 The only beautiful panorama is when the lake merges on both sides of the bridge.

-Overview of the route’s difficulties: look at the profile, you will not be disappointed.
+Overview of the route’s challenges: look at the profile, you will not be disappointed.
 Right from the exit of Pfäffikon, it’s 100 meters of elevation gain per kilometer.

 At one point, you can cross to the other side of the road and follow along the railway track.
 But, it’s just as feasible to stay on the road until reaching the station.
 Either way, the station must be reached, in a city that is not the most beautiful in the region.
 It is primarily a city where companies flock.
 Here, the taxes for companies are around 10%.
 Total happiness, right?
 So never mind, you’ll work here and prefer to live in Rapperswil.